-13 Words that Changed from Negative to Positive (or Vice Versa)
+13 Words That Changed From Negative to Positive Meanings (or Vice Versa)

-Fond also goes back to fon, and it meant foolish and weak-minded.
+Fond also goes back to fon, and it once meant "foolish and weak-minded."
 It came to then mean over-affectionate in a negative, cloying way.
 Now it’s positive, but at root, being fond of something is basically being a fool for it.

 The root of terrific is terror, and it first meant terror-inducing.
-It then became an exaggerated intensifier (“terrificly good!” = so good it’s terrifying) and then a positive term all on its own.
+It then became an exaggerated intensifier (“terrifically good!” = so good it’s terrifying) and then a positive term all on its own.

 Like terrific, tremendous has its roots in fear.
 Something tremendous was so terrible it caused trembling or shaking.
 It also became an intensifier (“tremendously good!”) before it went all the way positive.

-According to the OED awe originally referred to “immediate and active fear.”
+According to the Oxford English Dictionary, awe originally referred to “immediate and active fear.”
 It then became associated with religious, reverential fear, and then to a feeling of being humbled at the sublime.
 While awful retains the negative sense, awesome took on the positive one.

 To grin was to bare the teeth in a threatening display of anger or pain.
 It then became the term for a forced, fake smile, before settling into an expression of happiness.

 Egregious was a positive word that turned negative.
-It meant eminent and distinguished, but because people started using it sarcastically, it came to mean bad and offensive.
+It used to mean "eminent and distinguished," but because people started using it sarcastically, it came to mean "bad and offensive."

-Sad started with the meaning of satisfied or sated, also sometimes steadfast or firm.
-It then went from serious, to grave, to sorrowful.
+Sad started with the meaning of "satisfied or sated," also sometimes "steadfast" or "firm."
+It then went from meaning "serious," to "grave," to "sorrowful."

-Devious comes from de via, off the way.
-It meant distant or off the road.
-It took on the meaning of wandering—there were devious comets, devious minnows—and, because to do wrong was to stray from the right path, it came to mean scheming and deceitful.
+Devious comes from de via, "off the way."
+It once meant "distant" or "off the road."
+It took on the meaning of wandering—there were devious comets, devious minnows—and, because to do wrong was to stray from the right path, it eventually came to mean "scheming and deceitful."

-Bully was a term of endearment for men or women.
+Bully used to be a term of endearment for men or women.
 A bully could be a good friend or a sweetheart.
 It then came to stand for a swaggering braggart and than a coward who picks on others.